 Septic Tank Technician

 There’s a lot going on with a septic tank and if it fails, well, you’ve got a dirty job ahead of you or for the tech.

 Garbage Pit Technician

 Take rotten food and put it through a trommel and then a grinder where it turns into a green sludge; then it gets put into a digester where it’s converted into energy.
 Converting unused food into a flammable gas and a source of energy.
-Find out the 24 things your garbage collector wants you to know.

 A Geoduck is a large saltwater clam that can be 3 ft. long.
 They can sell for up to $100 a piece, according to Modern Farmer, and are native to the Pacific Northwest.
 Geoducks bury themselves in sand, about three feet deep, before they can be harvested.